arctern-io/arctern-bootcamp/shtruck_en/README.md

 ## Data Preparation

-Download the data prepared for this tutorial including: more than 2 million Shanghai Truck data records and Shanghai topographic map.
+Download the data prepared for this tutorial including more than 2 million Shanghai Truck data records and Shanghai topographic maps.
 Save the data in  `/tmp` by  default:

 ```bash
 $ cd /tmp